droidsolutions/amqp-ts/README.md

 More examples can be found in the [tutorials directory](https://github.com/abreits/amqp-ts/tree/master/tutorials).

+### Messages

+A message consists of the content (the data you want to send) and some optional properties that are defined by AMQP.
+This metadata offers some ways for consumers and providers to know how to process a message.
+For example when you provide an object as content then it is converted to a JSON string and the `contentType` property is set to `application/json`.
+This way the consumer knows, that the message should be parsed from json.
+For a detailed guide on the properties, you can refer to [the RabbitMQ documentation](https://www.rabbitmq.com/consumers.html#message-properties).

+Properties that are set by this library are:

+- contentType - when you give anything but Buffers and strings to the Message constructor
+- contentEncoding - when you give anything but Buffers and strings to the Message constructor (currently always `utf-8`)
+- timestamp - if not set by you it will be set to the current timestamp in UTC
+- correlationId - if it is specified by the incoming message it will be set to the automatic reply (see below)

 ### Logging

 The last argument of the `Connection` constructor takes a logger factory function.
 If you specify it, the function should return a logger that matches the `SimpleLogger` interface.
 This type is heavily inspired by the style of [Pino](https://github.com/pinojs/pino), but you can write a wrapper for any logger you like.
 It should support `%s`, `%d` and `%o` string interpolation, as they are used for internal log messages.